 Sometimes, due to some reason, the default system restore point may get corrupted.
 Thus, using an alternative store point fixes many System restore issues.

 1. Type rstrui in the Start menu search bar and select the best match.
 Choose one before the most recent point if your System Restore window offers more than one point.
 After choosing a restore point, click Next and follow the on-screen instructions.

 If the windows is not working properly due to startup applications, System Restore may not function properly while running.
 Thus, you need to start the computer in Safe mode and then try to run System Restore.

 What are Volume Shadow copies?

 The Volume Shadow Copy service is a restore activity that creates backup copies of files even when they are in use.
 Its job is to ensure that the backup process occurs smoothly even if the applications continue to use data files while they need to.

 System restore is an effective way to restore files.
 You need to perform System Restore to fix the corrupted files.

-This topic has introduced different ways to fix the issue if the system restore does not appear to be functioning properly in this System.
-Although you can select the error with these solutions, you have to be extra careful of virus attacks and do regular scans on your computer.
+This topic has introduced different ways to fix the issue if the system restore does not function correctly in this System.
+Although you can select the error with these solutions, you must be extra careful of virus attacks and regularly scan your computer.